seanluyk/AudioCleanup/Sox_Advanced.md

 ~~~shell
 cd radio
 ~~~
-- Paste the following code into Terminal and hit enter:
+- Paste the following code into <b>Terminal</b> and hit enter:
 ~~~shell
 for i in *.wav; do ../cleanSound.sh "${i}" ../cleanFiles/"${i}"; done
 ~~~
+- BONUS QUESTION: Can you "read" the command?
+Is there anything you don't recognize?
+What do the two dots mean?
+- How would you execute this command on a single file?

 <b>*Note: Permission Errors</b>
 - You may encounter a permission error when trying to execute the script.